DavidTBelen/ARBPG/README.md

 -  "ExNMF_adaptive_R1.py" contains the code with the experiment that generates Tables 2, 3 and 4 in the paper.
 -  "ExNMF_color_R1.py" contains the code of the experiment for generating Table 5 in the paper.
+-  "ExFaces_R1.py" cointains the code of the experiment for generating Figure 4 in the paper.
+-  "ExFaces_R1.py" cointains the code of the experiment for generating Figure 5 in the paper.
 -  The folder "Algorithms" contains the script with the ccode for the algorithms considered in the paper.
 -  Auxiliary scripts for displaying the results of the experiments are in the folder "Auxiliaries".
 -  The pictures used for the experiment in the paper are in the folder "Data".